Paisley Park (horse)

-Paisley Park (foaled 11 March 2012) is an Irish-bred, British-trained racehorse best known for his achievements in National Hunt.
+Paisley Park (foaled 11 March 2012) is an Irish-bred, British-trained racehorse.
 He showed promise when finishing second in a National Hunt Flat race on his debut but nearly died when he contracted colic shortly afterwards.
 He won one race as a novice hurdler in the 2017/18 National Hunt season and established himself as an outstanding stayer in the following season when he won the Betfair Stayers' Handicap Hurdle, Long Walk Hurdle, Cleeve Hurdle and Stayers' Hurdle.
 In the 2019/20 National Hunt season he won the Long Distance Hurdle and a second Cleeve Hurdle.
 In his next campaign he took the Long Walk Hurdle again and ran third in the Stayers' Hurdle.

 Background

 Paisley Park is a bay horse with a narrow white stripe bred by Michael Conaghan at Evergreen Stud in County Kildare.
 As a yearling he was offered for sale at Tattersalls Ireland in November 2012 and was bought for €12,500 by Richard E Rohan.
 He had been gelded before he returned to the sales ring at Goffs in June 2015 when he was sold to Gerry Hogan Bloodstock for €60,000.
 He entered the ownership of Andrew Gemmell and was sent into training with Emma Lavelle at the Bonita Stable at Ogbourne Maizey in Wiltshire.
 Gemmell, who has been blind since birth, named the horse in honour of Prince's Paisley Park residence.

 He was sired by Oscar, a horse who finished second to Peintre Celebre in the Prix du Jockey Club before becoming a leading sire of National Hunt horses.
 His other major winners have included Lord Windermere, Rock On Ruby, Oscar Whisky and Big Zeb.
 Paisley Park's dam Presenting Shares was an unraced daughter of the leading National Hunt stallion Presenting.
 She was a female descendant of the British broodmare Salecraft, a half-sister to Straight Deal.